MichaelWaruiru/document-analyzer/README.md

 ## Usage

+- You can quickly upload a document for analysis without registering an account.
+If not you can do the following:

    - Register a new account.
    - Log in.
    - Upload your document for analysis.
    - View your results and analysis history on your dashboard.
-- Admin users can visit `/admin` to see all users and analyses.

 ## Security & Privacy